nerstak/L3-BDD2/README.md

 ## About <a name = "about"></a>

 This project was developped as an end project for an advanced database course.
+It contains a small GUI based on Swing with a small wrapper, and a light JDBC wrapper.
+Both of those components have limits, but are sufficient for the project's requirements.

 ## Getting Started <a name = "getting_started"></a>